nacruzg/scrape-car-sales/README.md

 Tools to scrape details published in carsales.com.au and saved them on a data store.

-To run the spider generated on that project:
+To run the spider generated on that project and save the results on a JSON file:
 ```
+cd src
-scrapy crawl car-ad
+scrapy crawl car-ad -O car-ads_YYYYMMDD.json
 ```

 # Initialise scrapy project